Clivassy/Clivassy/README.md

 Hi 👋 My name is Julia
 =============================================================================================================================
-Software Engineer - 42 School
+Software Engineer - 42 School Alumni
 --------------------------------------
 Let's talk about your projects (or mine) !
 * 🌍  I'm based in Paris, but often in Bordeaux.